RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Background

-Finally, we define the decisive fault as the first causal fault in the trajectory.
+Based on these concepts, we finally define a \textbf{Decisive Fault} as the \textit{first critical fault} in the trajectory.
 It is the earliest point at which an intervention would have salvaged the outcome, making it the primary origin of the failure.
 In the annotation guide in Who\&When benchmark \cite{zhang2025agent}, annotators were asked to first think of the most serious mistaken agent, implicitly considering the fault's severity.
 However, prior definitions of fault attribution have not formally accounted for this concept.
 To address this gap, we extend the definition of fault attribution by incorporating a step-level function, $f$, to quantify the severity of a fault.

-\begin{definition}[\textbf{Decisive Fault Attribution}] The decisive fault is the first causal fault to occur in a trajectory.
+\begin{definition}[\textbf{Decisive Fault Attribution}] The decisive fault is the first critical fault to occur in a trajectory.
 The process of identifying it can be formulated as a constrained optimization problem:

 \end{definition} Definition \ref{def:decisive-fault} refines the theoretical construct of a decisive fault from Who\&When by stipulating that it must be a non-trivial, high-severity error.
 This revised definition not only aligns more closely with the annotation guidelines for Who\&When but also motivates the design of our RAFFLES framework.